-Subject Description Standard

-English General subjects offered in

-Year 11/12 require a B

-standard in Year 10 English.

-Music Due to safety protocols involving Year 9 Effort and Behaviour results may

-Dance machinery, tools and specialist be reviewed for some subjects due to

-Food Studies equipment students must workplace health and safety concerns.

-Industrial Technology adhere to following teacher

-ACM10121 Certificate I in instructions immediately and the

-Animal Care Industry wearing of correct footwear as

-Pathways prescribed by the school.

-AHC10216 Certificate I in

-AgriFood Operations

-Visual Art

-Visual Art Drama

-Media Arts

-Digital Technologies

-It is a requirement for students to be a

-financial member of the Student

-Resource Scheme before entry is

-permitted.
+Subject Description Standard English General subjects offered in Year 11/12 require a C standard in Year 10 English.
+Music Dance Food Studies Industrial Technology ACM10121 Certificate I in Animal Care Industry Pathways AHC10216 Certificate I in AgriFood Operations Visual Art Drama Media Arts Digital Technologies • Year 9 Effort and Behaviour results may be reviewed for some subjects due to workplace health and safety concerns.
+It is a requirement for students to be a financial member of the Student Resource Scheme before entry is permitted.